 Areas used for protection and conservation.
 Such as the national parks and Norfolk, may not have the right to build an extension without consulting for permission.
 If the permission rights limit on designated land.
 Then the limitations with extensions placed upon one would include.
-For instance, cannot build over one floor; cannot have side extensions; and not is cladding the exterior encouraged without seeking planning permission for an extension from the authorities.
+For instance, cannot build over one floor; cannot have side extensions, and not is the cladding of the exterior is encouraged without seeking planning permission for an extension from the authorities.

 Yes, building regulations are necessary for most extensions.
-Even though there are many housing/properties that do not require building regulations’ approval, most certainly do.
-Building regulations make certain that the final work of the property has decent performance and is safe to use.
-Without building regulations for extensions, problems such as selling the house/property may arise as well as adding on the risk of prosecution and enforcement from authorities.
+Even though there are many housing/properties that do not require building regulations approval, most certainly do.
+Building regulations make sure that the final work of the property has decent performance and is safe to use.
+Without building regulations for an extension, problems such as selling the house/property may arise as well as adding on the risk of prosecution and enforcement from authorities.

-Without looking at building regulations before planning for an extension. local authorities are eligible to prosecute builders with a great, infinite fine, and also enforce the regulations onto the owner, practically forcing the owner to make the ‘good works’. if this is not done by the owner.
-It will do by them and the costs will claim from the owner.
+Without looking at building regulations before planning for an extension. local authorities are eligible to prosecute builders with a great, infinite fine, and also enforce the rules on the owner, practically forcing the owner to make the ‘good works. if this is not done by the owner.
+It will do by them and the costs will claim by the owner.

 In addition, a building regulations completion certificate will request upon selling the property to prove, that the extension works agree to the building regulations.
 And, have dealt with a decent standard.
 Therefore, it is safe for the owner.
 And, the builders to consider using building regulations when seeking an extension to the property in order to avoid problematic situations.

 How Close To My Boundary Can I Build An Extension?